AvaliaSystems/dx-hub/docs/code-structure.md

 dx-hub/packages/app/src/App.tsx
 ```

-## We want to add pages and content
+### I want to add pages and content

 When designing the UX of **DX Hub**, our goal was to turn Backstage "inside-out".
-The standard model is add custom pages *within* the Backstage UI.
-What we wanted to do was to embed Backstage pages *within* a broad collaborative application.
+The standard model is add custom pages _within_ the Backstage UI.
+What we wanted to do was to embed Backstage pages _within_ a broad collaborative application.

 This is what we have achieved, even if we add to deal with some constraints (mostly on the way TechDocs work, especially in the responsive use cases).

 At the moment, we have 3 top-level pages:

-* the Home page, which gives an example of
+- the Home page, which gives an example of
-* the Sustainable Bits page
+- the Sustainable Bits page
-* the DX Kick Start
+- the DX Kick Start

 ```
 plugins/avalia-dxhub-ui-components-react